Duration: 5 Days

 Our stay at the Casa Bella Inn was extraordinary.
 Franco and Susan were not only gracious hosts and fantastic cooks, but also became precious friends.
 What a great trip.
 We were sad when it

 ended.”
 Read more on TripAdvisor…

 Plymouth and Weston

-Day 3 begins with a full breakfast at the Casa Bella Inn.
-We will spend the entire day driving VT RT 100 (one of the most scenic roads in Vermont).
+Day 3 will be spent driving VT RT 100 (one of the most scenic roads in Vermont).
 On this day, you will have the unique opportunity to visit the Calvin Coolidge Homestead, in historic Plymouth, Vermont.
 Plymouth has remained virtually unchanged since the early 1900’s, and occupies a unique place in US history: our 30th President was born there (1872), was sworn into office there (1923), and is buried there (1933).
 In this historic village, you will get the rare opportunity to tour the house in which he grew up, the general store, church, and a number of barns that display important antique farming tools.
 Just up the road you will find the Plymouth Cheese Factory, where you will have the chance to sample and purchase many fantastic locally made cheeses.
 (Plymouth Cheese Factory was established by the President’s father, and is one of the oldest operating cheese factories in the United States!)
 Lunch is available for purchase in Ludlow, as we make our way to Weston’s historic Vermont Country Store.
 The Vermont Country Store offers thousands of hard-to-find products.
-This day will conclude with a 3-course dinner back at the Casa Bella Inn.
+This day ends with customer drop-off at their hotel in Killington.

 Montpelier and Mad River Valley